jessefrench/BookStore/README.md

 ## Overview

-This project will guide you through implementing CRUD (Create, Read, Update, Delete) operations for the BookStore service.
+This project will guide you through implementing CRUD (Create, Read, Update, Delete) operations for the BookStore repository.
 You will also learn how to write unit tests for these operations using xUnit and Moq.

 ## Definitions

 ### Dependency Injection
 Dependency Injection (DI) is a design pattern used to implement IoC (Inversion of Control).
-It allows the creation of dependent objects outside of a class and provides those objects to a class through different ways.
+It allows the creation of dependent objects outside of a class and provides those objects to a class in different ways.
 The main aim of DI is to decouple the instantiation of objects from the class that uses them.

 ### Interfaces
 An interface defines a contract that classes can implement.
 It contains method signatures without implementations.
 Classes that implement the interface must provide concrete implementations for all its methods.
 Interfaces help in achieving abstraction and are used extensively in dependency injection and mocking.